 Bioindentical Hormone Replacement Therapy may help with those awful symptoms and give you back some peace of mind.
 Bioindentical Hormone Replacement Therapy uses naturally derived hormones from plants.
 These hormones most closely resemble naturally occurring human hormones and are free from unnatural chemicals.

 Progesterone may help.
 It keeps us balanced and is a natural anti-anxiety and stress reliever.
 It balances cortisol levels and calms the brain by increasing GABA.
 GABA is Gamma-Aminobutyric Acid, an amino acid that is the second most common neurotransmitter in the brain.
 Without GABA a person would constantly remain on edge, anxious, and not have the ability to relax.

 It may help lower blood pressure and help protect your heart.
-Progesterone may also help protect against breath cancer, help with weight by instructing the body to burn food that you eat for energy instead of storing it as fat.
+Progesterone may also help protect against breast cancer, help with weight by instructing the body to burn food that you eat for energy instead of storing it as fat.
 It may helps improve seritonin levels and promote better sleep, restore libido in many people and protects thyroid.
 Progesterone may lower insulin levels and help you have a better lipid profile (fat like substance found within the blood stream).